Protesters face off with police at Israeli airport in judicial crisis | Law-Order

 Protesters face off with police at Israeli airport in judicial crisis

 Outside, the sidewalk overflowed with protesters carrying flags, blowing horns and banging drums.
-A cordon of police lined the road as cars and buses slowly drove past.
+A cordon of police lined the road as vehicles slowly drove past.
+Horse-mounted police were called in to stand guard.
+At one point they parted the mass of people so an airport bus could complete its route.
 Earlier in the day, demonstrators briefly shut off access to a major Israeli seaport.

 One notice circulated online called on demonstrators to arrive at Ben Gurion with suitcases and passports, suggesting a ruse for bypassing hundreds of police deployed as reinforcements.
 Netanyahu doused some of the furore in March by pausing the legislation and holding compromise talks with the opposition.
 Those negotiations proved fruitless, and he is now pursuing what he deems a scaled-back version of the overhaul.
 The opposition says the changes remain dangerous.